Bipartite Diophantine tuples and their applications: Acknowledgments

 \section{Acknowledgments}

 The authors thank Michael Bennett, Ernie Croot, Andrej Dujella, Greg Knapp, and Attila Pethő for helpful discussions.
+The authors also thank the anonymous referees for their valuable comments and suggestions.
 The first author was supported in part by an NSERC Discovery Grant.
 The second author was supported in part by an NSERC fellowship.